top of page

 Date of Publication: 30/08/2022

 If you are new to the financial markets this article is for you!
 Investing in stocks is becoming a more popular way to make money.
-Every year thousands of new investors are trying to succeed on the stock markets.
+Every year, thousands of new investors are trying to succeed in the stock markets.
 Unfortunately, many of them keep repeating the same rookie mistakes.
 So what are they?

-Fear and greed motivate the most beginning investors.
-That's why they buy at high prices when markets are rising for short-term profit.
-Conversely, they sell cheap when markets fall because they are scared of sudden losses.
-But instead they should focus on long-term profits and not deal with short-term fluctuations.
+Fear and greed often motivate beginning investors.
+That's why when markets are rising, they buy at high prices for a short-term profit.
+On the other hand, when the markets fall, they sell cheap because they are scared of sudden losses.
+However, instead of focusing on short-term market fluctuations, the best thing to do would be to focus on long-term profit.

 Ups and downs are a normal part of investing, as the occasional loss of money is.
 When that happens, it's usually best to do nothing.
-The stock market can be volatile in the short term, but over the long term it tends to go up.
-You will probably get back what you lost if you have invested reasonably.
+The stock market can be volatile, but you will probably get back what you lost if you have invested reasonably.

 laptop - statistics - 2022 - investors

-However, if you sell your investments when they are falling, you will lock in your loss.
-You can invest your money elsewhere and try to make a profit on something else.
-Yet if you sell every time the value of a stock falls, you are unlikely to do well.
+Also, you can invest your money elsewhere and try to make a profit on something else.
+If you sell your investments every time the value of a stock falls, however, you are unlikely to do well.
+You should only start considering selling a stock if it hasn’t changed for several years and the management makes ill-advised decisions.

 When someone offers you an investment in something very profitable in a short period of time, always keep in mind that with high returns comes high risk.

-5. You believe that historical profits guarantee future profits
+5. Believing that historical profits guarantee future profits

 It would be nice, but unfortunately it doesn't work that way.
 Historical profits can help you determine the riskiness of a product and predict future profits.
 However, they will never guarantee future performance.

-6. You don't pay proper attention to the fees
+6. Not paying enough attention to the fees

-One of the biggest mistakes a novice investor often makes is not taking fees into account.
-They see high returns, low risk, easy availability of money... and then they're surprised to find they're paying a fee to enter and invest the money.
-You should be concerned not only about the return and risk of the investment, but also about the fees charged by banking institution etc.
+One of the biggest mistakes novice investors make is not paying enough attention to the fees their bank is charging them, or not taking them into account at all.
+They see high returns, low risk, and easy availability of money until they realize they have to pay a fee to enter and invest their money.
+If you are a beginner, you should be concerned not only about the return and risk of an investment, but also about the fees charged on that investment by your banking institution.

 Never put all your eggs in one basket.
 It doesn't matter if it's Microsoft stock, Bitcoin, gold or real estate.
 It's always extremely important to never have all of your funds invested in one product.
 This is because if anything were to happen to the investment, all your savings are gone.
 The absence of any diversification is one of the biggest investment mistakes novice investors make.